 • As of right now, Australians don’t need a visa to enter Bali for a holiday of 30 days or less.
 For more information, check out this guide.

 • The airport has gotten a huge renovation in recent years (I still fondly remember its previous look), but give yourself plenty of time to get through security.
 My flight left at 1 pm on a weekday and I was standing in the immigration line for nearly 50 minutes.
 It was not fun.

 • When you arrive in Bali, you may also have to wait a very long time for your luggage.
 Last time it was nearly 40 minutes after we landed – and a baggage carousel change later – that I was finally reunited with my suitcase.

-• I am basically an expert in recovering from Bali belly these days.
+• You can’t do a post on Bali travel tips without mention good old Bali belly.
+I’m (sadly) basically an expert in recovering from Bali belly these days!
 It’s unfortunate, but the most important thing to remember is DON’T DRINK THE WATER.
 Bottled water is so cheap in Bali, so remember to use it for everything, including brushing your teeth.

 • You should also never visit Bali without travel insurance.
 You can get very affordable policies through reputable companies like Travel Insurance Direct and World Nomads.
 It’s always better to be safe than sorry when it comes to travel insurance.

 • I hate conflict, so I hate bartering.
 But it’s a way of life in Bali.
 Before I barter, I usually have a price in my head that’s how much I expect to pay.
 So if I want to pay 70,000 IRP and they come in at say 200,000 IRP (they will always start at the most ridiculous price), I would counter with 50,000 IRP and work my way towards my goal.